Going Out Into Service.

 Or a reasonable facsimile.

-Standing on a street corner with Watchtower in hand was another option towards achieving the required ten hours of monthly service.
-I hated standing on a street corner more than I hated knocking on doors.
-A group of us would usually hit a high traffic intersection on a busy Saturday morning.
+Standing on a street corner with the Watchtower in hand was another option towards achieving the required ten hours of monthly service.
+I hated standing on a street corner even more than I hated knocking on doors.
+A group of us would usually hit a high traffic intersection on any given Saturday morning.
 We would split into pairs and ideally there would be two of us on each of the four corners.
-We would be out there for hours greeting people who were coming and going while trying to get our literature into their hands.
+We would be standing out there for hours greeting people who were coming and going while trying to get our literature into their hands.

 Someone from my school would always see me on the corner and without fail the following week at school I would hear something like “Mike was standing on the corner wearing his suit with some old guy.
 He was selling his Watchtowers out of his briefcase.
 What a fuck'n loser.”